REFEDS/eduperson/eduperson-202001.md

 In SAML, a service provider is an abstract designation and may or may not refer to a single application or physical system.
-As a result, and because service providers may be grouped arbitrarily into
-\"Affiliations\" for policy purposes, the intended audience of an eduPersonTargetedID may be (and often is) limited to a single \"target\" application, or may consist of a large number of related applications.
+As a result, and because service providers may be grouped arbitrarily into "Affiliations" for policy purposes, the intended audience of an eduPersonTargetedID may be (and often is) limited to a single "target" application, or may consist of a large number of related applications.
 This is at the discretion of the identity provider.
-The value of the principal identifier SHOULD be different for different \"audience\" values, but this is also at the discretion of the identity provider.
+The value of the principal identifier SHOULD be different for different "audience" values, but this is also at the discretion of the identity provider.

 This attribute may or may not be stored in a typical Directory Service